bigbird7821/skeleton-chef/README.md

 * To understand the infrastructure-as-code start with **applications/chef/plays/install.yml**, **applications/chef/plays/configure.yml** and then **applications/chef/plays/test.yml**.
 * **applications/chef/apps/first_cookbook** is the chef cookbook shared amongst all the nodes

-The test.yml should return without error proving that the environment has been successfully configured.

 ## The directory structure
 ```
 ├── applications